-'We know there are still lots of myths about the Oxford interview, so we put as much information as possible out there to allow students to see the reality of the process.
-We now have mock interviews online, video diaries made by admissions tutors during the interview process, and lots of example questions to help students to familiarise themselves with what the process is – and isn't – about.'
+'We know there are still misunderstandings about the Oxford interview, so we put as much information as possible out there to allow students to see the reality of the process.
+We now have mock interviews online, video diaries made by admissions tutors during the interview process, and lots of example questions to help students to familiarise themselves with what the process is – and isn’t – about.'

 Here are some sample questions:

 Interviewer: Chris Norbury, The Queen's College

 Q: The viruses that infect us are totally dependent on human cells for their reproduction; is it therefore surprising that viruses cause human diseases?